MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

 Include links to key headings and to figures so other documentation writers can easily reference them.

-Sphinx can automatically infer links to headings from the title of the heading.
-Do not rely on this feature as heading titles can change regularly.
-Therefore, when a document needs to refer to a heading elsewhere in the documentation, provide an explicit link preceding the section header:
+While Sphinx can automatically infer links to headings from the title of the heading, do not rely on this feature as heading titles can change regularly.

+When a document needs to refer to a heading elsewhere in the documentation, provide an explicit link preceding the section header:

 ::